Cortopassi Family Foundation

 Getting on Their Radar

-The foundation operates through trustee discretion and pre-existing relationships with organizations in their geographic focus area.
+The foundation operates through trustee discretion and pre-existing relationships with organisations in their geographic focus area.
 The foundation has demonstrated long-term commitments to specific institutions and causes that align with the founders' values:

 • Education institutions: University of the Pacific has received multiple gifts including support for facilities, athletics, and scholarships